The Winter Queen (novel)

-The Winter Queen (Russian: Азазель, Azazel) is the first novel from the Erast Fandorin series of historical detective novels, written by Russian author Boris Akunin.
+The Winter Queen (Russian: Азазель) is the first novel from the Erast Fandorin series of historical detective novels, written by Russian author Boris Akunin.
 It was subtitled конспирологический детектив ("conspiracy mystery").

 Plot summary

 The novel opens on 13 May 1876 with a university student, Pyotr Kokorin, committing suicide in the public park in front of a beautiful young noblewoman, Elizaveta von Evert-Kolokoltseva.
 His will leaves his large fortune to the newly opened Moscow chapter of Astair House, an international network of schools for orphan boys founded by an English noblewoman, Lady Astair.
 The apparently open-and-shut suicide case falls to inexperienced 20-year-old detective Erast Fandorin.
 He interviews Elizaveta, and immediately falls in love with her.
 Further investigation reveals that Kokorin was playing Russian roulette (called "American roulette" in the novel) with another university student, Akhtyrtsev.

 Fandorin tails Akhtyrtsev, who leads him to a sensuous dark-haired woman, Amalia Bezhetskaya, whom Fandorin recognizes from a picture in Kokorin's room.
 He follows Bezhetskaya to her home, where she spends her time toying with the many men who come to visit.
 At Bezhetskaya's home, Fandorin meets Count Zurov, an Army officer that Amalia seems fond of, and sees Akhtyrtsev again.
 Akhtyrtsev and Fandorin leave Amalia's house together to go drinking, and Akhtyrtsev reveals to Fandorin that the Russian roulette game between him and Kokorin was Bezhetskaya's idea.
 Just as the mystery of Kokorin's suicide seems to be solved, a mysterious white-eyed assassin stabs Akhtyrstev to death and tries to kill Fandorin, only to fail when his knife bounces off the corset Fandorin is wearing.
 As he kills Akhtyrtsev, the white-eyed man hisses one word: "Azazel".